 This chart shows the potential rate of returns of this option sale compared to buying the stock today at face value:

-The x-axis gives a range of potential prices that the stock might be at during option expiration.
-The y-axis indicates the rate of return over the lifetime of the option for each ending price, which was 3.5 months in this case.
+The horizontal axis gives a range of potential prices that the stock might be at during option expiration.
+The vertical axis indicates the rate of return over the lifetime of the option for each ending price, which was 3.5 months in this case.
 The pattern you see continues off the chart, from zero to infinity.